Using DHIS2 for COVID-19 Point of Entry Screening and Travel Pass Printing in Uganda

-HISP Uganda innovation extends the DHIS2 COVID-19 surveillance package for a robust traveller screening and tracking program.
+HISP Uganda innovation extends the DHIS2 COVID-19 surveillance package for a robust traveler screening and tracking program

 Rapidly adapting Uganda’s eIDSR Tracker to control COVID-19 spread